mrseanryan/gpt-multi-atomic-agents/README.md

       - when the user is happy -> the client can use the `generator` to execute the plan, using the recommended agents
       - the client then receives function calls (or GraphQL mutations) to update the data
 - generate via OpenAI or AWS Bedrock or groq
+- usage:
-- use as a library OR run out-of-the-box as a REST API
+  1. as a library
+  2. OR run out-of-the-box as a REST API, accepting Agents from the client
+  3. OR as a command line chat-loop

 - note: the `!! framework is at an early stage !!` - breaking changes will be indicated by increasing the *minor* version (major is still at zero).